Gussak/7dtdTheNoMad/ZZ-010 Ghussak - Tweaks/README_FIRST.BBCODE.AddedToRelease.txt

 - a bit bigger Tesla HUD for better reading
 - added one hired NPC info on the HUD
-- added near death lvls for Overhydrated Bloated ChemUse .
+- added near death lvls for Overhydrated Bloated ChemUse
+- added some Notes about buffs.
+They have dynamic values that would be shown for buffs that have no icon and were bloating the detailed buffs list.
+- automatic turn on tesla mods if all checks are ok
+- reorganized notes/journal to be easyer to read
+.
 --------- v0.9a -----------
 - initial release.